7 Drinks In Greece You Have To Try!

 Kitron - Drinks in Greece

 While you might assume that it means the drink tastes just like lemon, you’re wrong; it’s slightly different but equally as delicious!
-Kitron hails from the island of Naxos and comes from the citron tree, or Citrus Medica, to give it its actual name.
+Kitron hails from the famous Greek island of Naxos and comes from the citron tree, or Citrus Medica, to give it its actual name.
 It has grown on the island for over three centuries, and it’s one of its main exports.

 You’ll find two kitron distilleries on Paxos, and you can visit and check out how they make the drink, as well as tasting some for yourself.
 These are Pomponas and Vallindras.